 Build Credibility with a Standout Profile

 Schedule a call with an inbound lead – and it is likely that they will visit your profile before jumping on that call.

 Get introduced to a prospect via a mutual acquaintance.
 And they will likely look you up on LinkedIn before responding.

-It turns out, almost everyone you do business with will visit your LinkedIn page.
+It turns out, that almost everyone you do business with will visit your LinkedIn page.
 This presents a golden opportunity.

 An opportunity where you have the undivided attention of your prospect for 30 seconds.

 Think about this for a moment.
 At no other point in your relationship are you likely to get such an opportunity again.

 An opportunity to wow your prospect before they even speak to you.